 If you haven't paid your tuition before your arrival, you need to do so as soon as possible; ideally, you will pay your tuition before you arrive.
-You will receive an invoice by email once you receive your student visa.
-While you can pay online using a bank or credit card, we strongly recommend that you pay with Flywire if you are using local currency.
+You can pay online, by check, by wire transfer, or by cash (paper money).